Vjonquiere/chess/README.md

 - `mvn clean test` to install dependencies and run tests

 The tests are by default ran in headless mode.
+You can skip the GUI tests by running :
+`mvn clean test -DexcludedGroups=gui`

 ### Run the Application
 From the local `chess` or Docker `app` folder :